Mon-pub/F1Whisper-desktop/docs/src/emojis.md

 5. Follow the instructions of the `README.md` in our twemoji fork.
 6. Copy the file `build/Twemoji.woff2` into the Threema Desktop project into `src/public/res/fonts/twemoji`.

-## Emoji Picker Generator (in Threema Desktop)

-1. Bump the version of the [emojibase-data](https://github.com/topics/emojibase-data) package to the correct version corresponding to the webfont.
+7. Bump the version of the [emojibase-data](https://github.com/topics/emojibase-data) package to the correct version corresponding to the webfont.
-2. Run `npm run emoji-generate`.